SpaceCamp: Reception

-SpaceCamp received mixed reviews with 46% of critics giving it positive reviews on Rotten Tomatoes, based on 13 reviews.
+SpaceCamp received mixed reviews with 53% of critics giving it positive reviews on Rotten Tomatoes, based on 15 reviews.
 Critic Roger Ebert gave it a one and half star rating, saying that "Our thoughts about the Space Shuttle will never be the same again, and our memories are so painful that SpaceCamp is doomed even before it begins."
 Variety says that "SpaceCamp never successfully integrates summer camp hijinks with outer space idealism to come up with a dramatically compelling story", while James Sanford of the Kalamazoo Gazette responds "Not exactly out of this world".
-Website At-A-Glance gave the film an even worse review, "It's tough to accept this movie's premise.
-A bunch of kids are given a tour of the Space Shuttle as NASA is testing its engines.
-An accident happens, and they, along with their guide, are launched into space.
-Once up there, can they be talked back down?
-Add an annoying, seemingly sentient robot into the mix.
-Add the standard 'two dimensional character development' arc, where each member of the cast overcomes his or her single character trait/flaw by the end of the story.
-Add gobs of sap, gushiness, and boredom.
-Mix well, and you've got a first-class mess."

 In a 2012 interview with The A.V.
 Club, Lea Thompson mentioned that "I've had a lot of people come up to me and say that they became physicists or inventors, how much they loved that movie and how much it inspired them."

-In 2016, in honor of the 30th anniversary of SpaceCamp's release, U.S. Space & Rocket Center inducted the film’s cast into the Space Camp Hall of Fame.
+In 2016, in honor of the 30th anniversary of SpaceCamp's release, U.S. Space & Rocket Center inducted the film's cast into the Space Camp Hall of Fame.